Reconstructing a graph from its Bell colouring graph: Introduction and main results

-Every~$k$-colouring of~$G$ partitions the vertices of~$G$ into at most~$k$ independent sets.
-Therefore, independent set partitions can be thought of as `unlabelled' colourings, making Bell~$k$-colouring graphs close relatives of~$k$-recolouring graphs.
+Every $k$-colouring of~$G$ partitions the vertices of~$G$ into at most~$k$ independent sets.
+Therefore, independent set partitions can be thought of as `unlabelled' colourings, making Bell $k$-colouring graphs close relatives of $k$-recolouring graphs.
 The latter have been well-studied; for example, results on connectivity and Hamiltonicity can be found in \cite{dyer2006randomly,cereceda2008connectedness,choo2011gray}.
-Subsequently, Bell~$k$-colouring graphs have been studied in their own right, for example in Haas \cite{haas2012canonical} and Finbow and MacGillivray \cite{finbow2025hamiltonicity}, the latter showing that~$\BG$ is Hamiltonian unless~$G$ is a complete graph or a complete graph minus an edge.
-Surveys on these \textit{reconfiguration} problems in general include~\cite{van2013complexity,nishimura2018introduction}.
+Subsequently, Bell $k$-colouring graphs have been studied in their own right, for example in Haas \cite{haas2012canonical} and Finbow and MacGillivray \cite{finbow2025hamiltonicity}, the latter showing that~$\BG$ is Hamiltonian unless~$G$ is a complete graph or a complete graph minus an edge.
+Surveys on \textit{combinatorial reconfiguration} problems in general include~\cite{van2013complexity,nishimura2018introduction}.

-In this paper, we are interested in determining when~$G$ is uniquely determined by its Bell colouring, Bell~$k$-colouring, or upper-Bell~$k$-colouring graphs.
-We are motivated by recent similar results for~$k$-recolouring graphs~\cite{hogan2024note,berthe2025determining,asgarli2025coloring}.
+In this paper, we are interested in determining when~$G$ is uniquely determined by its Bell colouring, Bell $k$-colouring, or upper Bell $k$-colouring graphs.
+We are motivated by recent similar results for $k$-recolouring graphs~\cite{hogan2024note,berthe2025determining,asgarli2025coloring}.
 Our main results are as follows.

-\begin{theorem} Let~$G$ be a graph with no vertices of degree~$\ord{V(G)}-1$.
-Then~$G$ is uniquely determined by~$\BG$. \end{theorem}
+\begin{theorem} Let~$G$ be a graph with no vertices of degree $\ord{V(G)}-1$.
+Then~$G$ can be reconstructed from~$\BG$. \end{theorem}